Failed Your Driving Test Twice? Making the Third Count

 Why attempt three is not automatically easier than attempt two

 The instinct that a third attempt should be easier than a second comes from a misreading of how learning works on the driving test.
 Each attempt gives the candidate familiarity with the test format and the specific examiner-pace experience, but it does not by itself address the underlying skill or anxiety weakness that caused the previous fails.
 A candidate who failed attempt 1 on junction observation and attempt 2 on the same fault has not yet treated the cause.
-The retake-patterns data captures this: the cohort that fails attempt 1 enters a regime where the same weaknesses recur until they are addressed.
-Familiarity is real but small (it explains the 2pp gap between attempt 1 first-time average at 49.4 percent and attempt 1 within the retake cohort at 47.0 percent for attempt 2).
+The broad retake pattern captures this: the cohort that fails attempt 1 enters a regime where the same weaknesses recur until they are addressed.
+Familiarity is real but small (the retake rate stays close to the first-time average through attempts 2 and 3 before easing back at later attempts).
 Skill and nerves are dominant, and they do not improve automatically between attempts 2 and 3.

 The actionable reset before the third attempt